Skip to content

 Create a new group chat

-Once you have the verified identities, create a new group chat:
+Once you have the verified identities, create a new group chat.
+The maximum group chat size is 220 members.

 Browser